typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/promise-function-async.md

 # `promise-function-async`

-Requires any function or method that returns a Promise to be marked async.

-Requires any function or method that returns a Promise to be marked async.
+Require any function or method that returns a Promise to be marked async.

 Ensures that each function is only capable of:

 - returning a rejected promise, or